2ToThe10th/TPDevOpsLab/README.md

 # Mail Task

-After start docker you need to create 2 files for iRedMail: /etc/hosts and /etc/hostname
+Before start docker you need to create 2 files for iRedMail: /etc/hosts and /etc/hostname

 Then you can build and start docker by command: